Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 • A vibrant atmosphere, especially on market days or during events like the Christmas Market or seasonal fairs

-Diego’s Tip: Don’t miss the stunning bronze Occitan cross in the middle of the square—it’s made of twelve zodiac signs and designed by artist Raymond Moretti.
+Diego’s Tip: Don’t miss the stunning Occitan cross in bronze, embedded in the ground at the center of the square.
+It was designed by artist Raymond Moretti and includes the twelve zodiac signs.

 🧒 Is it kid-friendly?
 Absolutely!
 Children love running around the open square, and there are often street performers or little pop-up rides.